genai-analytics/publications/beyond-black-box-benchmarking/benchmark/README.md

 ## How to use ABBench?

-Using your agent analytics systems, access and analyze ABBench logs.
+Using your agent analytics system, access and analyze ABBench logs.
 Then compare your analytics outcomes with the Ground Truth.

-### ABBENCH will be extended with additional logs and tools.
+### ABBench will be extended with additional logs and tools.